spiritsree/Vagrant-k8s-cluster/README.md

 Tested with below versions of the apps

-* Vagrant 2.3.4
+* Vagrant 2.3.4 (2.3.2 or higher required with Virtualbox 7.x)
-* VirtualBox 6.1.40 (6.1.28 and higher versions have issue with host-only network.
+* VirtualBox 6.1.40/7.0.4 (6.1.28 and higher versions have issue with host-only network.
 Pls check the troubleshooting section for details)
 * yq 4.6.1
 * ubuntu/xenial64 (v20210623.0.0)
 * ubuntu/bionic64 (v20220317.0.0)